seanwatters/rgp/README.md

 `Dh` mode provides forward secrecy by generating a fresh/random content key for each message and encrypting a copy of that key for each recipient with their respective shared secrets (similar to PGP session keys).
 This mode can be used to manage the initial key exchange/ratchet seeding for `Session` and `Hmac` modes.

-#### Steps

-1. Generate one-time components
-    - nonce
-    - content key
-2. Sign plaintext to generate content signature
-3. Encrypt plaintext and content signature with content key
-4. Encrypt content key for all recipients
-    - Generate shared secret with recipient's public key and sender's private key
-    - Encrypt content key with shared secret

 ### HMAC

 `Hmac` mode provides backward secrecy, and can enable forward secrecy when the HMAC key is kept secret, if only the content key is compromised.
-Includes an iterator to make ratcheting logic easier to implement.
+This mode also keeps track of an iterator to make ratcheting logic easier to implement.

-#### Steps

-1. Generate nonce
-2. Hash the provided components
-3. Sign plaintext to generate content signature
-4. Encrypt plaintext and content signature with the hashed key

 ### Session

-`Session` by default provides no forward or backward secrecy, and uses the provided key "as is" without any modification. `Session` with keygen, however, does provide a weak forward secrecy as it will generate a fresh/single-use content key that is itself encrypted with the session key, thus protecting the session key if only the content key is compromised.
+`Session` by default provides no forward or backward secrecy, and uses the provided key "as is" without any modification.
+When used with keygen, `Session` can provide a forward secrecy for the content key as it will generate a fresh/single-use content key that is itself encrypted with the session key, thus protecting the session key if only the content key is compromised.

-#### Steps

-1. Generate one-time components
-    - nonce
-    - content key (`Session` with keygen only)
-2. Sign plaintext to generate content signature
-3. Encrypt plaintext and content signature with the content or session key
-4. Encrypt content key with session key (`Session` with keygen only)

 ### KEM